graphql-nexus/nexus/docs/getting-started.md

 Robust, composable type definition for GraphQL in TypeScript/JavaScript.

-GraphQL Nexus aims to combine the simplicity and ease of development of schema-first development approaches (like [graphql-tools](https://www.apollographql.com/docs/graphql-tools/generate-schema.html)) with the long-term maintainability of tools like [graphene-python](https://docs.graphene-python.org/en/latest/), or [graphql-ruby](https://github.com/rmosolgo/graphql-ruby), or [graphql-js](https://github.com/graphql/graphql-js).
+GraphQL Nexus aims to combine the simplicity and ease of development of SDL development approaches like [graphql-tools](https://www.apollographql.com/docs/graphql-tools/generate-schema.html) with the long-term maintainability of programmatic construction, as seen in [graphene-python](https://docs.graphene-python.org/en/latest/), [graphql-ruby](https://github.com/rmosolgo/graphql-ruby), or [graphql-js](https://github.com/graphql/graphql-js).

-It builds upon the primitives of `graphql-js` and similar to the schema-first approach, utilizes the type names rather than concrete object references to build the schema.
+Nexus builds upon the primitives of `graphql-js`, and similar to the schema-first approach, utilizes the type names rather than concrete object references to build the schema.

 What this means is you won't end up with a ton of confusing imports just to build out your types, side-stepping the dreaded circular import problem.

 GraphQL Nexus was designed with TypeScript/JavaScript intellisense in mind, and combines TypeScript generics, conditional types, and type merging to provide full auto-generated type coverage out of the box.

-Try it out in the [playground](../playground) to see what we mean!
+Check out the [example projects](https://github.com/graphql-nexus/nexus/tree/develop/examples) to get some ideas of what this looks like in practice, or try it out in the [playground](../playground) to see what we mean!

 ## Installation